Summary

 Philosophical Issue

 The integrity of the philosophy of transhumanism is based on the consistency and coherence of its principles and values.
 Making inappropriate attributions to transhumanist values and inaccurate reporting about transhumanism are harmful for epistemic reasons: they disrespect the integrity of philosophy by producing false and often poorly justified beliefs.
-The Transhumanism Affirmation is a collaborative recommendation to correct information on transhumanism.
+The Transhumanism Affirmation aims to correct information on transhumanism.
+It is written by Natasha Vita-More with the valued, collaborative recommendation of Nell Watson, Max More, Anders Sandberg, David Wood, Edward Hudgens, Marc Roux, Ojochogwu Abdul, and Susan Schneider.

 THE TRANSHUMANISM AFFIRMATION